jlacar/name-normalizer/kotlin-junit5/SOLUTION-NOTES.md

 but decided I liked how the former aligned with my verbal explanation of the code.

 Commit comment: `. r Rename middle to middleInitial and extract logic to pick out middle name`

+## Step 18 - Continue refactoring

+**What we did**

+1. Introduce a variable to facilitate automated refactoring to `initialize(middle(parts))`

+**Result**

+    5 tests passed, 4 ignored, 9 tests total

+**Commentary**

+This is an intermediate step that will be reverted with an Inline variable refactoring later once we have more of the target code structure in place.
+I try to do automated refactoring as much as I can rather than just manually editing the code.
+It may seem more tedious and roundabout but automated refactoring is safer if you do it in small steps.

+Commit comment: `. r Introduce middleNames variable in preparation for next refactoring steps`